joe-taylor/postgres-jupyter-environment/README.md

 It can be accessed via the hostname "postgres".
 Your notebook will have access to this hostname by default; no further configuration is required.
-Additionally, the ipython-sql magic will be loaded already, with a connection to aforementioned configured for you, so you can run queries with %sql right away.
+Additionally, the ipython-sql magic will be loaded already, with a connection to the aforementioned postgres configured for you, so you can run queries with %sql right away.
 See example notebook for more details.

 The postgres database starts off empty.
 See below for instructions on how to populate it with data from a postgres dump.